sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2500 - preprocessors/1500 - split-lines.md

 Split lines.
 This preprocessor is most useful for typewriter-style documents where whitespaces are used for formatting.

 Parameters
 ====

+**Note:** For the full list of parameters available for this method, see [Global parameters for methods](doc:method#global-parameters-for-methods).
+The following table only shows parameters most relevant to or specific to this method.

 | key                   | value        | description                                                  |
 | --------------------- | ------------ | ------------------------------------------------------------ |